 We caught up with Wil Drake from Hero Doughnuts and he gave us an inside look at their King Cakes just in time for Mardi Gras!

 You can get a taste of Mardi Gras right here in the Magic City by grabbing a delicious King Cake from Hero Doughnuts!
-Hero first tried their recipe for King Cakes last year and the response was incredible!
+Hero first tried their recipe for King Cakes a few years ago and the response was incredible!
 People couldn’t get enough of them!
 So the folks at Hero have decided not only to bring them back but to make it an annual tradition.

 History of the King Cake